Partial Differential Equations

 Elliptic

 Elliptic equations are usually used to model steady state phenomena.
-When the solution to either hyperbolic or parabolic equations are assumed to be invariant with time then they reduce elliptic equations.
+When the solution to either hyperbolic or parabolic equations are assumed to be invariant with time then they reduce to elliptic equations.

 For example the wave equation or the diffusion equation reduce to the Poisson or Laplace equation when the time dependence is removed.
-The Laplace equation is

 2 u